Esox: Etymology

 The generic name Esox (pike fish) derives from the Greek ἴσοξ (ee-soks, a large fish) and appears to be cognate with Celtic, Welsh eog and Irish Gaelic iasc (fish), as well as alpine Gaulic *esosk which is consistent with the original indoeuropean root for the common word for fish, *pei(k)sk.
 Pliny uses the Latin form Esox in reference to a large fish in the Rhine normally identified with Salmonidae (lax or salmon).
-Carolus Linnæus attributes Esox to the pike fish which is of similar form and appearance but taxonomically different from the salmoniformes, whereas the first mention of Esox as a marine animal appears in the writings of Hesychius.
+Carolus Linnæus attributes Esox to the pike fish which is of similar form and appearance but taxonomically different from the salmon forms, whereas the first mention of Esox as a marine animal appears in the writings of Hesychius.

 The English common name "pike" is an apparent shortening of "pike-fish", in reference to its pointed head, as the Old English word píc originally referring to a pickaxe.
 The plural of pike is also pike.

 A Northern English and Lowland Scots name for the pike, ged, similarly derives from Old Norse gaddr (spike) (cf. the modern Swedish name for the pike, gädda, the Danish "gedde", the Norwegian "gjedde" and Scottish Gaelic: geadais).
 The Dutch name for the pike (snoek) has been given to a wide variety of fish reminding sailors of the pike (see snoek, snook).

 The English "pike" originally referred specifically to the adult fish, the diminutive form "pickerel" (now used to name some of the smaller pike species, e.g. E. americanus and E. niger) referring to the young.
-The walleye (Sander vitreus) is sometimes called a pickerel, but it is unrelated to the pike, being a member of the perch family (Percidae).
+The walleye (Sander vitreus) is sometimes called a pickerel or a walleyed pike, but it is unrelated to the pike, being a member of the perch family (Percidae).
 Pike are not to be confused with the unrelated pikeminnows of genus Ptychocheilus (family Cyprinidae) or pikeperch (Sander lucioperca) which is more akin to walleye than to pike.
 Pike are also called "jackfish" in North America and informally "slough shark" in Western Canada.

+Taxonomy

+Evolution

+Esox is the one of three extant members of the family Esocidae, alongside the physically dissimilar Dallia and Novumbra, the latter of which is its closest relative.
+Fossils of Esox-like esocids are known as far back as the Late Cretaceous in freshwater habitats of North America.
+Indeterminate Esox fossils are known from the Early Paleocene-aged Fort Union Formation of Montana, US and the Ravenscrag Formation of Saskatchewan, Canada, which represent the oldest records of the genus, only about 70,000 years after the Cretaceous–Paleogene extinction event.
+These early Esox coexisted with their older relative, the extinct Estesesox, and suggest that Esox either evolved very shortly after the extinction event, or already existed by the Late Cretaceous and immigrated to these localities shortly after the extinction event.

 Species

-Currently, seven recognized species are placed in this genus:
+Currently, seven recognized species are placed in this genus, within two subgenera:

 Hybrids between Esox masquinongy and Esox lucius are well-known and referred to as the tiger muskellunge.

 Fossil species

+The following fossil species are known: